-Dr. Jeffrey Spang is an Assistant Professor with the Department of Orthopaedics at the UNC School of Medicine.
+Dr. Jeffrey Spang is an Assistant Professor in the Department of Orthopaedics at the UNC School of Medicine.
 He received a BS in Biology from Duke University and his Medical Degree from the Wake Forest University School of Medicine.

 He completed his surgical internship at Temple University Hospital in Philadelphia, PA and his residency in orthopaedics at the University of North Carolina.